opensourceBIM/BIMsurfer-before2019/README.markdown

 Please read these instructions for checking out a development version of the BIMserver: http://code.google.com/p/bimserver/wiki/Eclipse

-## Exporting and loading a model
+## Importing a model

+For detailed instructions with screenshots, please see the Wiki: https://github.com/bimserver/BIMsurfer/wiki/Import-IFC-models

+(However, if you are not connected to the internet, simply keep reading...)

-There is currently two methods for loading IFC models into BIMsurfer, both using the opensource BIMserver project.
+There are currently two methods for loading IFC models into BIMsurfer, both using the opensource BIMserver project.

 ### Connecting directly to a BIMserver